fabric/fabric/README.rst

   that it was removed with good reason, we do not encourage you use it.
 * Fabric3 requires the `six` library for compatability.
 * Minimum requirements for paramiko have been bumped to 1.16.0.
-* There is one known issue in the test-suite (#6) that should be fixed by paramiko 1.16.1.
+* There is one known issue in the test-suite (see #6) that should be fixed by paramiko 1.16.1.

 ChangeLog